-This site is edited by Huw Jarvis who has over 30 years of experience in TESOL and English Language Teaching (ELT).
+This site is edited by Huw Jarvis who has over 30 years of experience in TESOL and Language Education.

 For a more detailed account of my work CLICK HERE (full CV).

 I am a Senior Lecturer in TESOL at The University of Salford in the UK.
 I have an extensive publication record and I am a regular presenter at international conferences usually as a keynote or plenary speaker.
 In addition to the UK, I have lived and worked in Sudan, Kuwait and Thailand.
 I have been fortunate enough to deliver numerous presentations, consultancies, guest lectures, workshops etc. in so many parts of the world.
 I am honoured to have met and worked with dedicated TESOL professionals in Bangladesh, China, Hong Kong, Indonesia, Korea, Malaysia, Oman, Philippines, Poland, Russia, South Africa, Sudan, Taiwan, Thailand, Turkey, USA, UAE and Vietnam!
 I undertake external validation and examining activities and I have had commissions from Routledge and Oxford University Press to review works prior to publication.
 My teacher education areas of expertise include technology, methodology, syllabus design, teaching materials, research methods and English for Academic Purposes (EAP).
 In addition to maintaining and funding this website I am an editorial board reader for the The Journal of Asia TEFL and a reader for TESL-EJ, TESOL Journal and CALL-EJ.

 Gulf Education Solutions, Dubai 2014.
 An overview of the event

 LT SIG, International Association of Teachers of English as a Foreign Language (IATEFL), Liverpool 2013.
 Invited Speaker “From learner autonomy and CALL to Mobile Assisted Language Use (MALU) and e-acquisition”